Back to Blog

 Share

-This is a multi-part series that details the business and technical architecture of hCaptcha, the drop-in replacement for reCAPTCHA that pays website owners.
+This is a multi-part series that details the business and technical architecture of hCaptcha, the drop-in replacement for reCAPTCHA.

 This post details how hCaptcha works on a technical level, in the interest of providing more transparency to our users and to communicate our thinking on how to build a secure and valuable service.